Problem configuring user provisioning to an Azure AD Gallery application

 - Can’t save configuration due to app credentials not working

-- Audit logs say users are “skipped” and not provisioned, even though they are assigned
+- Provisioning logs say users are “skipped” and not provisioned, even though they are assigned

 Provisioning service does not appear to start

-An initial sync can take anywhere from 20 minutes to several hours, depending on the size of the Azure AD directory and the number of users in scope for provisioning.
-Subsequent syncs after the initial sync be faster, as the provisioning service stores watermarks that represent the state of both systems after the initial sync, improving performance of subsequent syncs.
+An initial cycle can take anywhere from 20 minutes to several hours, depending on the size of the Azure AD directory and the number of users in scope for provisioning.
+Subsequent syncs after the initial cycle be faster, as the provisioning service stores watermarks that represent the state of both systems after the initial cycle, improving performance of subsequent syncs.

 Can’t save configuration due to app credentials not working

 In order for provisioning to work, Azure AD requires valid credentials that allow it to connect to a user management API provided by that app.
-If these credentials do not work, or you don’t know wat they are, review the tutorial for setting up this app, described previously.
+If these credentials don’t work, or you don’t know what they are, review the tutorial for setting up this app, described previously.